 H – £212,001 and above

 Who has to pay it?

-You have to pay a council tax bill if you have two or more “liable adults” living in your household, but there are many discounts or total exemptions
+- You will have to pay full council tax if you have two or more “liable adults” living in your household.
+Spouses and partners who live together are jointly responsible for bill payments.

 Do I count as a liable adult?